lina2435/dogs-api-challenge/README.md

 Also, our API implements the Rate Limiting policy, this means that it limits the number of requests that can be made in a period of time and in case of exceeding this limit, pending requests are rejected.

 Our API accepts up to `200 requests per minute`, this implies that any solution that exceeds this number will be rejected immediately.
+If your code is done correctly you shouldn't need to worry about this limit.

+Note: The data in the API does not change.

 #### Delivery method